·12 min read

 Vugola is being built as a platform.
 The web dashboard is the interface for humans.
 The API is the interface for agents.
 Both access the same pipeline, the same quality, and the same features.
 The human and the agent are just different operators of the same system.

 Check out our pricing to start using Vugola today.
-Sign up here and be first in line when the API launches.
+Sign up here to spin up your API key.
 The future of ai content automation is being built right now.

 What is agentic video clipping?